the-rachel/styles/README.md

 - [An abbreviated style guide](https://github.com/the-rachel/styles/blob/master/Simple/Nitty-Gritty/strunkyfresh.md).
 This has the most commonly-needed rules on when to use certain types of punctuation, grammar, and all that.

+- [An apology blog post](https://www.simple.com/company/my-apology-to-you).
+As tech screw-up apologies have almost become a genre unto themselves, I was very proud of this post I ghostwrote for our CEO.
+It meant a lot to him to get it right, so he trusted me absolutely to make sure we did.
+This was a pretty huge mess, and the post needed to explain some complex technical concepts, assure customers their accounts were safe, and demonstrate a genuine understanding of the impact.

 - [A presentation on empathy](https://github.com/the-rachel/styles/blob/master/Simple/empathy2.pdf) (PDF).
 This ties together a bunch of research and some of our internal stuff for a talk on empathy.
 It focused a lot on customer service employees, who bear the brunt of empathy exhaustion, but was also given to people who design UX, write copy, or almost any customer-facing function.
 It talks about formulas and strategies for empathetic communication and design.

 - [A presentation for the marketing team](https://github.com/the-rachel/styles/blob/master/Simple/Voiceandtone.pdf) about how to talk to our audience, and how not to talk to anyone ever.

-- [An early video ad for Simple](https://vimeo.com/160291191) (External link) I was instrumental in developing the concept for this ad, helped write and edit the script, and wrote the tagline at the end.
+- [An early video ad for Simple](https://vimeo.com/160291191).
+(External link) I was instrumental in developing the concept for this ad, helped write and edit the script, and wrote the tagline at the end.

 ### The self-guided tour